philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * Coming up with good plot designs
 * Knowing how to plot in the chosen programming language (matlab, R, Python...)
 * Knowing how to save the plot in the format the journal requires (600dpi, tiff?!?)
+* How to design a poster for a scientific conference (thanks Dr. Sebastian Kahl/@glialfire!)

 # Presentations